 Camber is slightly more difficult to address.

 The familiar image above includes placement for an alignment shim where the shim would add negative camber to the suspension system.
-A 5/8" ID Grade 8 washer can also be used in this location (check your bolts first to ensure they are >5/8" OD, adjust fastener choice to suit.)
-In extreme circumstances where more than a few shims do not get the system to the correct alignment - in most cases due to excessive negative camber, there are shims available from OGT that can help.
+A 5/8" ID Grade 8 washer can also be used in this location (check your bolts first to ensure they are equal to or less than 5/8" OD, adjust fastener choice to suit.)
+In extreme circumstances where more than a few shims or the washers do not get the system to the correct alignment - in most cases due to excessive negative camber, there are shims available from OGT that can help.
 They are installed in the following two locations:

 It is important when using these shims that the suspension arm mounting is not overstressed or deformed and the mounting bolts are snugged up evenly.
 The vertical shim is light blue in the section view below.
 There may be a need to install a thin shim in the area highlighted in red.
 This shim material should cover the entire area of the suspension mounting pad in the horizontal plane, stopping short of the vertical bolt line.

 When alternate shims are installed in the horizontal plane that push camber positive, ensure that the vertical plate of the Timbren mount is not bending excessively or binding in the position highlighted below.
 Since the mounting surface is much shorter, shims may not be required in the vertical plane.

 This document is a guideline and is meant to be used in concert with the Timbren instructions.

 If you have any questions about the alignment process, please contact OGT warranty at email@example.com or call the switchboard at (800) 786-3221 and ask to speak with technical support.

 Thanks for reading, and be safe out there!